Kahlil Gibran (sculptor): Commissions and monuments

 Immediately after the appearance of the biography of his famous relative, Gibran abandoned welding, but branched out to several fields that had fascinated him.

-A long time admirer and collector of medals, by 1977, Gibran's first significant effort relating to that medium was a bas relief portrait of his cousin for a monument sited in Copley Square across from the main branch of the Boston Public Library.
+A long time admirer and collector of medals, by 1977, Gibran's first effort relating to that medium was a bas relief portrait of his cousin for a monument sited in Copley Square across the main branch of the Boston Public Library.
 Sculpting in wax led to several commissions, including bas reliefs Cardinal Richard Cushing, Amy Beach, Elliot Norton medal and portrait heads Karon, Najwa, Nureyev, Self Portrait.

-Finally he had the time and, as always, the passion to fulfill a childhood promise to honor his parents Rose Gibran (her maiden name) and Nicholas Gibran.
-In 1981, Gibran's monumental sculpture the 12 foot bronze Lady of the Cedars of Lebanon was placed on a high Jamaica Plain hill on a Roxbury puddingstone ledge, at the site of the Maronite Church to which the family belonged.
+Finally he had the time to fulfill a childhood promise to honor his parents Rose Gibran (her maiden name) and Nicholas Gibran.
+In 1981, Gibran's monumental sculpture, the 12 foot bronze Lady of the Cedars of Lebanon, was placed on a high Jamaica Plain hill on a Roxbury puddingstone ledge, at the site of the Maronite Church to which the family belonged.